jonfernq/Python-Flashcards/CommandLineUserInterface/README.md

 Here that app is a flashcard and multiple choice quiz app.

+A [three-tier](https://en.wikipedia.org/wiki/Multitier_architecture#Three-tier_architecture) or three-layered architecture of 1. data/database, 2. business logic, and 3. presentation/user-interface, allows for separation of concerns and easier change to layers.

-With a CLI user interface, business logic is easily worked out without the usual complications of user interface code.
+With a CLI user interface for instance, business logic is easily worked out without the usual complications of user interface code.

-Then more complicated user interfaces can be added (**Web**; **Desktop**: Windows, macOS, **Linux**; Mobile: iOS, Android).
+More complicated user interfaces can be added separately from business logic (**Web**; **Desktop**: Windows, macOS, **Linux**; Mobile: iOS, Android).

-The [Python Inquirer package](https://github.com/jonfernq/Python-Utilities/tree/main/PythonInquirer) provides a nice CLI user interface.
+The [Python Inquirer package](https://github.com/jonfernq/Python-Utilities/tree/main/PythonInquirer) provides a nice CLI user interface to work with.

 ### Presentation Layer